-- 1. The restriction of the Dolbeault operator, or the spin^c Dirac operator, to a Lagrangian submanifold is equal to its de Rham operator at least on the level of principal symbol. - 2.
-A flat line bundle over a torus is trivial if and only if the corresponding twisted de Rham complex is not acyclic. - 3.
-The localization we use is closely related to adiabatic limit. - 4.
-The Laplacian corresponding to the de Rham operator along Lagrangian fibers plays the role of the potential term of the Dirac-type operator on the base manifold. - 5.
-Since the Laplacian is a second-order elliptic differential operator, when it is strictly positive, it can absorb the effect of first-order term.
+- 2. A flat line bundle over a torus is trivial if and only if the corresponding twisted de Rham complex is acyclic. - 3.
+The localization we use is given by an adiabatic limit. - 4.
+The Laplacian corresponding to the de Rham operator along Lagrangian fibers plays the role of the potential term of the spinc Dirac operator on the base manifold. - 5.
+Since the Laplacian is second-order elliptic differential operator, when it is strictly positive, it can absorb the effect of first-order term.